Ring (diacritic)

 A ring diacritic may appear above or below letters.
-It may be combined with some letters of the extended Latin alphabets in various contexts.
+It may be combined with some letters in various extended Latin alphabets either as a distinct letter or to indicate a modified pronunciation of the base letter.

 Rings

 Distinct letter

 The character Å (å) is derived from an A with a ring.
 It is a distinct letter in the Danish, Norwegian, Swedish, Finnish, Walloon, and Chamorro alphabets.
 For example, the 29-letter Swedish alphabet begins with the basic 26 Latin letters and ends with the three letters Å, Ä, and Ö.